 Scholar Class – 2011

 Abbey Muzatko was born in Waukesha, Wisconsin and was primarily raised in Green Bay, Wisconsin.
 At age thirteen, she came out to close friends and was promptly “outed” to her eighth grade class.
 After becoming aware of the level of intolerance in middle school, she became determined to work for the visibility and acceptance of queer youth.
 In high school, she was a member of her GSA and during her senior year became a co-leader of the group.
-During her tenure as co-leader and as a member of the group, the GSA led many new events and acted extensively in her high school and in her community.
 She was also one of the youth to aid in the inception of the LGBT Partnership – Green Bay, after which she worked as a member of the Partnership’s steering team and as a youth leader at weekly meetings.